statds/ids-s22/notes/docs/exercises.md

    digits of $e$.
 This was a
    [Google recruiting ad](http://mathworld.wolfram.com/news/2004-10-13/google/).

+1. This is simulation study for the MLE.
     1. Write a function to obtain the MLE of the parameters of a generalized extreme value distribution with a random sample.
-   The input is the random sample vector `x`. and the outputs are the MLE vector of the three parameters and the vector of their standard errors.
-Let $\thta$ be the true parameter vector containing the location, scale, and the shape parameters.
+      The input is the random sample vector `x`.
+The outputs are the MLE vector of the three parameters and the vector of their standard errors.
+    1. Let $\theta$ be the true parameter vector containing the location, scale, and the shape parameters.
 Write a function to conduct a simulation study; the inputs are $\theta$, sample size
 	  $n$, and the number of replicates `nrep`.
-Conduct the simulation study with $\theta = (0, 1, 0.2)$, sample size $n \in {100, 200}$, with 1000 replicates.
-Summarize your results; commenting on whether your MLE on average recover the true $\theta$ and whether your standard errors on average reflect the true standard error of the MLE.
+	1. Conduct the simulation study with $\theta = (0, 1, 0.2)$, sample
+      size $n \in \{100, 200\}$, with `nrep = 200`.
+    1. Summarize your results; commenting on whether your MLE on average recover the true $\theta$ and whether your standard errors on average reflect the true standard error of the MLE.

+1. NYC MV